-Glocal responses against the globalization project are more than obvious: the internationalization of advocacies networks and the iNGOs' appeals are more than visibly seen in mass and cyber-media (Lai 2004a/b).
-More specifically, in the last decade, partly in response to the failure of IGOs and IFIs initiatives in the enforcement of human rights at the global and local (glocal) levels, iNGOs' global movements have been targeting the IGOs and IFIs themselves.
-And yet, the latter also realizes the potential contribution of iNGOs in shaping participatory human rights movement at societal and community levels (Lai 2006, Rodrigues 2005).
-More fundamentally, they see the increasing importance of iNGOs in global affairs, as can be seen in the burgeoning growth of iNGOs as well as their diversification of services and advocacies (Fig.4 and Fig.5).
+In the last decade, partly in response to the failure of IGOs and IFIs initiatives in the enforcement of human rights at the global and local (glocal) levels, iNGOs' global movements have been targeting the IGOs and IFIs themselves.
+And yet, the latter also realizes the potential contribution of iNGOs in shaping participatory human rights movement at societal and community levels (Lai 2011, Rodrigues 2005).
+Glocal responses against the globalization project are more than obvious: internationalization of advocacies networks and the iNGOs' appeals are more than visibly seen in mass -cum- cyber-media (Lai 2004a/b; 2011).
+More fundamentally, they see the increasing importance of iNGOs in global affairs, as can be seen in the burgeoning growth of iNGOs as well as their diversification of services and advocacies.
 Thus, there seems to have a convergence in the mobilization of international communities' support for civil and political rights (ICCPR) for both the IGOs and NGOs.